Partially adaptive nonparametric instrumental regression: Minimax optimal estimation

-\end{enumerate} \end{defin} It worth to stress that all these sequences do not involve any a-priori knowledge about neither the target function $\sol$ nor the operator $\Op$.
+\end{enumerate} \end{definition} It worth to stress that all these sequences do not involve any a-priori knowledge about neither the target function $\sol$ nor the operator $\Op$.
 Now, we choose the dimension parameter as

-Throughout the paper we do not address the issue that the value $\Ex[Y^2]$ is not known in practice.
+Throughout this chapter we do not address the issue that the value $\Ex[Y^2]$ is not known in practice.
 Anyway, it can easily be estimated by its empirical counterpart.
-Moreover the constant $540$, though suitable for the theory, may probably be chosen much smaller in practice by a simulation study (cf. \cite{ComteRozenholcTaupin2006} in the context of a deconvolution problem).
+Moreover, the constant $540$, though suitable for the theory, may probably be chosen much smaller in practice by a simulation study (cf.\ \cite{CRT:06.2} in the context of a deconvolution problem).